Laylo/laylo-partner-node/README.md

 **First Filter (`action`)**

-The `action` sent with the `laylo.track` call can be filtered on.
+The `action` sent with the `laylo.conversions.track` call can be filtered on.
 For example, `action: "PURCHASE"`.
 This allows customers to send messages to all fans that have purchased a ticket.
 It also allows customers to send messages to all fans that have not purchased a ticket.

 **Second Filter (`name`)**

-The `name` sent with the `laylo.track` provides an additional filter for the customer.
+The `name` sent with the `laylo.conversions.track` provides an additional filter for the customer.
 For example, they can message all fans that have purchased a ticket to the show at Madison Square Garden on April 5, 2025 by using `name: "MSG - 04/05/2025"`.

 The `name` should be specific to the event, merch, product, etc. that is purchased by the fan.
 It does not need to be unique for each fan or each customer.
 Multiple of your customers can have the conversion name `MSG - 04/05/2025`.